Predator (Cornwell novel): Plot summary

-Literary significance & criticism
+Literary significance and criticism

 Cornwell was considered courageous by some reviewers for setting the characters of this novel at a major crossroads.
 All are on edge about their personal lives, relationships, and especially their long dependence upon and affection for each other.
 Mutual trusts have been eroded over previous books and the group lacks the cohesion it had earlier in the series.

 The narrative style seen in previous books is also seen in Predator, with more than one character narrating.
 This change in narrative style from the first-person narration of Kay herself is one first seen in Blow Fly.
 This device not only allows for more characters and their perspectives to come to the fore, but also marks a significant transformation in the way that the novels represent the criminal.
 Whereas previously the criminal's mind was never made available to the reader—thus intensifying their "otherness"—the later novels allow space to explore their point of view and uncover their motivations.

-Allusions/references to actual history, geography, and current science and technology

-Set in Florida and Boston, Massachusetts.

-A stolen Treo compromises the Institute's security and vexes Lucy considerably.